sjpaige/WGUPS/README.md

-# Class Project: Package Delivery Routing
+# School Project: Package Delivery Routing
+### May 2020 | Python | Data Structures & Algorithms
 ## Project Purpose
 The goal of this class project was to create a lightweight package delivery simulation.
 It required only a text based user interface to demonstrate specific outcomes.
 The delivery algorithm should optimize the packing of the trucks, and the delivery route to minimize the distance travelled.

+## Learning Outcomes

+* Learned to create hashtable data structure from scratch.
+* Created a somewhat efficient routing algorithm.
+* Worked to calculate the program and algorithm complexity.

 ## Interface
 A very basic command interface, it has a set of commands based on selecting numbers 0 to 5 and hitting return.